Nvidia Max-Q Announced: The new gaming ultrabook standard explained

 Max-Q laptops can also come equipped with GTX 1070s and 1060s as well.

-Before you get too excited, consider this: The svelte Acer Predator Triton 700 announced in April doesn't conform to the spec, being too thick and too heavy.
-However, that wacky machine will cost in excess of £3400 so you can imagine how much machines that do conform will end up costing.

-We’re expecting to see various Max-Q laptops unveiled at Computex from all the big gaming laptop firms, with Nvidia expecting widespread availability from June 17.
+Max-Q laptops have to be individually approved and tested by Nvidia before getting Max-Q branding.
+It's an intense testing process that involves laptop makers handing Nvidia all of their fan information and cooling system specification.
+This is because Nvidia then makes a custom fan profile for each individual laptop, which is then tested to see whether it meets the 40dBA limit when at full load.

+There's also WhisperMode, a new feature coming to all Nvidia 10-series laptops.
+This new feature lets gamers switch into a less power-hungry mode, with Nvidia's software automatically adjusting a game's graphics settings to either drop quality or framerate.
+On Max-Q laptops, this will drop fan speed to 32dBA.
+By comparison, the average noise floor of a room is around 30dBA, so this will make your gaming laptop very quiet indeed.

-Let us know what you think of the new Mx-Q standard in the comments.
+Let us know what you think of the new Max-Q standard in the comments.

-Note: Updated: Nvidia has now provided us with more technical info on the Max-Q standard, including the certification process.